AdobeDocs/commerce-merchant-services.en/help/data-connection/custom-attributes.md

 Adding custom attributes to back office events requires that you:

 1. Create a project in your [!DNL Commerce] installation.
-1. Update your schema so the new custom attributes can be properly ingested into Experience Platform.
+1. Update your schema so that the new custom attributes can be properly ingested into Experience Platform.
-1. Confirm in the Admin that the custom attributes are being captured and sent to Experience Platform.
+1. In the Admin, confirm that the custom attributes are being captured and sent to Experience Platform.

 >[!IMPORTANT]
 >
->The directory structure and code samples below are examples for how you can implement custom attributes.
-The actual directory structure and code you need depends on your store configuration and environment.
+>The directory structure and code samples below illustrate how you can implement custom attributes.
+The actual directory structure and code required depends on your store configuration and environment.

 ## Step 1: Create a custom module to add custom attributes